Williloo/sus1531/README.md

     1. Applying whatever designing for maintainability concepts were taught in lectures
     2. Using exceptions to "throw errors" instead of returning errors in the functions you call from `server.ts`.
-    3. Ensuring that there is no references to `req`, `res`, or status codes, in functions outside of `server.ts` to properly maintain abstraction between the HTTP layer and the application logic layer.
+    3. Ensuring abstraction between the HTTP layer and the application logic layer, i.e. there are no references to express.js variables such as `req`, `res`, status codes, or other server-specific logic in implementation functions outside of `server.ts`.
+You may utilise these within helper/utility files designed to simplify server logic.

 2. Implement and test the HTTP Express server according to the [entire interface provided in the specification](swagger.yaml), including all new routes added in iteration 3.